mitre/ts-inspec-objects/README.md

  - [Chef Cookstyle on Chef documents page](https://docs.chef.io/workstation/cookstyle/)

 ## How to Use
-The process containing in the repository is contained in a `npm` executable that is published dot the npm registry as [mitre-inspec-objects](https://www.npmjs.com/package/@mitre/inspec-objects).
+The process containing in the repository is a `npm` executable that is published dot the npm registry as [mitre-inspec-objects](https://www.npmjs.com/package/@mitre/inspec-objects).

 To use simply add the package to your working environment with a npm install command:
 ```